SmarterApp/RDW_Documentation/docs/Runbook.md

 #### Resource Allocation
 Dockerized applications need to respect resource allocations when deployed in a container orchestration environment.
-This is especially important for memory utilization, which is controlled by a few settings:
+This includes CPU allocation but is especially important for memory utilization.
+Most of the applications in RDW are java applications.
+Their memory utilization can be broadly broken down into two parts: heap and off-heap.
+The heap grows and shrinks as the application does work, while the off-heap is a relatively fixed overhead.
+For most RDW applications the off-heap is 120MB-200MB.
+The heap varies quite a bit and is described for each service.
+The memory allocation is controlled by a few settings:
 * Heap size.
 This tells java how much memory to give the application.
-Every application has a built in default value but that is seldom the correct setting for a specific environment.
+Every application has a built in default value but that may not be optimal for a specific environment.
 This is controlled by setting an environment variable recognized by the docker command, `MAX_HEAP_SIZE`, which should look like the java setting, e.g. `-Xmx500m`.
 * Container memory request/limit.
-The tells the orchestration framework how much memory to allow a pod.
+This tells the orchestration framework how much memory to allow a pod.
 The framework will typically stop a pod that blows through that limit so it is important to coordinate this value with the heap size.
-A rule of thumb is to make the container limit 1.25 - 1.3 times the max heap size.
+A rule of thumb is to make the container limit a bit larger than the sum of the off-heap and max heap size.
 * Java options.
 It is not recommended to use this except in extraordinary circumstances, but the docker image command recognizes the environment variable `JAVA_OPTS` and will add it to the java command line when starting the application.

 Together, these can be used to fine-tune memory utilization.
 As an example the following (contrived) snippet gives an application extra startup memory (initial heap size), larger max heap size, and more container memory: